borgstrom/KnitterStream/README.md

-It watches a directory for new PNG files, sorted by filename (so use timestamps to guarantee processing order), and for each file it finds it will quantize the image to our standard 3-colour pallete (black, red & white), rotates the image 180 degrees, packs the data into the format wanted by the E6000 and finally writes it to the E6000.
+It watches a directory for new PNG files, sorted by filename (so use timestamps to guarantee processing order), and for each file it finds it will quantize the image to our standard 3-colour pallete (black, red & white), rotates the image 180 degrees, pack the data into the format wanted by the E6000 and finally writes it to the E6000.

+The PNG files should be a 1:1 mapping of pixel to stitch.
+If you want a pattern with 90 columns & 120 rows then the PNG should be 90x120 as well.

 [1]: http://www.softbyte.co.uk/dk7.htm